Pavel-Hrdina/Zettlkasten/SLIP-BOX/Minimalism.md

 ---

 Minimalism is a [Philosophy](Philosophy.md).
-Its core is, that most of the things we have, and we create are unnecessary complications that only create chaos, [Suffering](Suffering) and fear.
+Its core is, that most of the things we have, and we create are unnecessary complications that only create chaos, [Suffering](Suffering) and fears.
+Start practicing  minimalist by [Stopping to Buy things](Stopping%20to%20Buy%20things)

 ![Minimalism 2023-09-23 18.01.25.excalidraw\200](../Assets/Excalidraw/Minimalism%202023-09-23%2018.01.25.excalidraw.md)

 ## Personal Attachment